-RGV PUEDE was founded in 2016 when two UTRGV philosophy professors—Dr. Alex Stehn and Dr. Mariana Alessandri—began organizing RGV parents who were interested in learning more about the dual language enrichment programs available in Rio Grande Valley public schools.
-Alex and Mariana want their young children (Santiago and Sebastián, now ages 6 and 4) to be a part of a new generation of RGV students who receive a quality dual language education.
+RGV PUEDE was founded in 2016 when two UTRGV philosophy professors—Dr. Alex Stehn and Dr. Mariana Alessandri—began organizing RGV parents who were interested in learning more about the dual language bilingual education programs available in Rio Grande Valley public schools.
+Alex and Mariana want their young children (Santiago and Sebastián) to be a part of a new generation of RGV students who love both Spanish and English.
 PUEDE believes that RGV schools should teach students to speak, read, and write academically in both English and Spanish, using methods that are grounded in the RGV’s rich cultural history.
 Decades of peer-reviewed research studies have shown that Dual Language programs increase student learning and success in English with the added bonus that students also become bilingual, bicultural, and biliterate in Spanish.
 In sum, Dual Language programs outperform both English-only programs and other “bilingual” programs like early exit and ESL.
 Dual language programs also close the achievement gap by increasing the academic performance of all students, regardless of whether they enter school speaking Spanish or English.

-RGV PUEDE currently has about 400 members, with the highest concentration in McAllen, but we are helping other districts organize their own PUEDE chapters (e.g., PSJA PUEDE, Harlingen PUEDE etc.).
+RGV PUEDE currently has about 500 members, with the highest concentration in McAllen, but we are helping other districts organize their own PUEDE chapters (e.g., PSJA PUEDE, Harlingen PUEDE etc.).
 This is one of the goals of the annual dual language parent conference we host in partnership with UTRGV’s Center for Bilingual Studies.
-Our keynote speaker for 2018 was Dr. Cloris Rangel, Director of Dual Language Programs from Dallas ISD, who shared her insights about how parents were involved in the process of Dallas adopting Dual Language as the preferred method of bilingual instruction across the entire district, which now has over 40,000 students enrolled in Dual Language Programs.
-Small groups of parents and administrators from each RGV district that currently offers dual language as well as community organizers from LUPE and ARISE then worked in small groups to make plans about how to sustain and increase parent involvement and community support for dual language education in their own districts.
+Small groups of parents and administrators from each RGV district that currently offers dual language as well as community organizers from LUPE and ARISE work in small groups to make plans about how to sustain and increase parent involvement and community support for dual language education in their own districts.
 Since each district is in a different phase, we learn from each other’s successes and failures, but all members of RGV PUEDE share an overarching vision: the future of education in the RGV is bilingual, bicultural, and biliterate, from pre-K to PhD or MD.